 Using a cucumber trellis can help improve your plants and keep them healthy and productive.

 Here are 5 different cucumber trellis ideas- most of which are inexpensive and easy to construct.

 Vertical Gardening is good for a lot of plants and can improve your garden’s health and decrease the space that it takes for you to grow your food.
 But here are a couple of reasons why you should use a cucumber trellis.

 1- There is less chance of disease.
 By growing cucumbers on a trellis you can more easily water the roots, and not the leaves.
 The plants can dry better and aren’t on top of each other.

-2- Your cucumbers will grow straighter when grown on a trellis.
+2- Your cucumber fruits will grow straighter when grown on a trellis.

 3- Have you ever waded through a jungle of cucumber vines?
 Using a cucumber trellis makes harvesting SO much easier.

 4- You will have less problems with pests on cucumbers grown up a trellis

 5- Of course, your cucumber plants will take up less space in your garden

 5 Easy Cucumber Trellis Ideas